 Registering your dog makes it easier for Animal Services to locate, identify and return dogs to their owners.
 Microchipping also helps with locating and identifying owners in the case of wandering, lost or stolen dogs.
-Information about your dog is kept in the local and national databases which keep track of dogs whose owners have been charged by any Council or have a history of complaints against them.

 All dogs must be registered by 1 July of each year or before the dog is three months old.
 The registration year is the same across all Councils and runs from 1 July to 30 June every year.
 This is a legal requirement under Section 36 of the Dog Control Act 1996.
 All dogs registered for the first time (except working farm dogs) must be microchipped within 2 months of registration.

 Please Note: If your owner circumstances have changed since you last registered your dog(s), please complete the relevant form from the related resources sidebar to let us know.
 This may be a change of address, a new dog, a deceased dog, a change of owner or transfer in or out of the district.